PuzzelSolutions/SMS/sections/Interfaces-general.md

 [Back to main page](https://github.com/Intelecom/sms/) - [Table of contents](/sections/Overview.md) - [Previous section](/sections/Common.md) -  [Next section](/sections/Interfaces/Rest.md)

 The SMS Gateway API have several different interfaces that you can choose to integrate towards.
-We generally suggest the REST API for both MT, MO and DR SMS if you have no preference.
+We generally suggest the REST API for both MT, MO and DR if you have no preference.

 - [REST API](/sections/Interfaces/Rest.md)
 - [SOAP API](/sections/Interfaces/Soap.md)